Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Kinogram: Support moving tiles in time.
     Improved - Kinogram: Support changing label color and font size.
     Fixed - Copy-pasting a drawing to a different time was not working.
+    Fixed - End caps on trajectory drawings.
+    Fixed - Problem when reading tool preset coming from a different version.
+    Fixed - Pasting a drawing to a different time.
+    Fixed - Slowness of side-by-side export.
+    Fixed - Synchronization between shortcuts and explorer when opening a file.
+    Fixed - Update of mini labels of trajectories after a change in the side panel.
+    Fixed - Markdown export was broken for files with keyframes out of the selection.
     Removed - Distance grid tool.